-After the Automation campaign is triggered with the 1st email the future steps in the sequence can be scheduled in 2 ways:
+After the Automation campaign sends the 1st email the future steps in the sequence can be scheduled in 2 ways:

 - Relative to the first email, e.g. X days after the same trigger as the 1st email.
 For example, you can send a welcome email immediately after someone signs up for your newsletter or creates an account, then send weekly emails after 7, 14, 21 days, etc.

-- Relative to previous step and/or action taken, e.g. X days after a previous email in the sequence is sent or after a contact opens or clicks on the previous email.
+- Relative to the previous email and/or action taken, e.g. X days after a previous email in the sequence is sent or after a contact opens or clicks on the previous email.

 Ready to get started?
 Here are the steps to setup your Automation campaign.

 - Log into your BigMailer account and select a brand you want to create a campaign under.
 Don’t have a BigMailer account?
-Try out BigMailer with a free account – all accounts start on a Free plan, no credit card required.
+Create a free account – all accounts start on a Free plan, no credit card required.